sketch-hq/developer.sketch.com/_api/ImportableObject.md

 )
 ```

-An Object that can imported from a [Library](#library).
+An Object that can be imported from a [Library](#library).
 All its properties are read-only.

 | Properties |  |
 | --- | --- |